MS Jutlandia: World War II

 When World War II broke out in September 1939, the ship had just arrived at Rotterdam en route for Copenhagen.
 As Denmark was not yet part to the war, she completed this and one further voyage to Bangkok, finally returning to Copenhagen in January 1940.

 Following her arrival in Copenhagen, Jutlandia was placed at the disposal of the Danish Government.
 She was sent to Argentina to collect a consignment of grain, returning to Copenhagen on 31 March 1940.
 On 1 April, she was sent to Nakskov Shipyard for routine overhaul.
 Jutlandia was in dry-dock when Germany attacked and occupied Denmark on 9 April 1940.
 Due to a shortage of diesel oil, Germany did not seize the Jutlandia.
-Instead, she was laid up at the Slotø island in a small inlet close to the shipyard, together with two other motorships from the EAC fleet, the MS Java and MS Falstria, manned only by a skeleton crew for maintenance.
+Instead, she was laid up at the Slotø island in a small inlet close to the shipyard, together with two other motorships from the EAC fleet, the MS Java and MS Falstria, with a skeleton crew to provide maintenance.

 Here she remained until the end of the War, despite an allied air raid on 3 May 1945.
 During the attack the Java was sunk, while Falstria suffered some flooding and a fire.
 Jutlandia got off with some bullet holes and a minor fire in a cargo hold.

 The Jutlandia was fully seaworthy again by 11 August 1945 and re-entered commercial service between Europe and the East Coast of the United States.